gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 1. A commit is made to the Git repository
 2. Our CI tool does some automated testing.
-3. The CI tool should then build a docker image with a unique tag and push to a company registry
+3. The CI tool should then build a Docker image with a unique tag and push to a company registry
 4. Once all the tests pass, the CI tool will then notify our Bot.
 5. The bot deploys the new docker image to a specific internal URL based on the branch/tag that was committed to.
 6. The bot would inform the QA team on Slack.
 Each of the people in the QA team would then be able to approve or reject the change through Slack.